vmware-archive/nsxraml/md-version/nsxvapi.md

 Updating a Specific Security Group Including Membership
 ----

 * **put** *(secured)*: Update configuration for the specified security group, including membership information.

 ### /2.0/services/securitygroup/{objectId}
-Working with a Specific Security Group
+Working With a Specific Security Group
 ----

 * **get** *(secured)*: Retrieve all members of the specified security group.